w3f/General-Grants-Program/grants/speculative/ccdexchain.md

 - M1 - 2 weeks: Algorithm design $30,000
   - Design Doc: Distributed EDDSA/ED25519 Signature Based on MPC Algorithm

 - M2 - 3 weeks: Distributed signature implementation and polkadot transaction verification $20,000
   - Implement the EDDSA distributed signature algorithm on one node
   - Build the distributed signed polkadot transaction
-  - Guide: How to run the polkadot distributed signature transaction demo
+  - Guide: How to run the distributed signature transaction demo

-- M3 - 2 weeks:  Cross-chain issue DOT on ccdexchain and DEX $20,000
+- M3 - 2 weeks:  EDDSA DKG protocol implementation $20,000
-  - Implement EDDSA distributed signature on multiple nodes
+  - Implement EDDSA distributed key generation and signature protocol on multiple nodes
-  - Deposit: Issue polkaBTC/ETH on ccdexchain when receiving tokens on BTC/ETH side
-  - Withdraw: Burn polkaBTC/ETH on ccdexchain and send the tokens to the withdraw address on BTC/ETH side
+  - Implement cross-chain bridge which veirfy the BTC/ETH deposit/withdraw transaction
+  - Guide: How to run the multiple nodes network and send distributed signature transaction

-- M4 - 5 weeks: Cross-chain issue BTC/ETH on substrate/polkadot $30,000
+- M4 - 5 weeks: Issue PolkaBTC/ETH on substrate/polkadot $30,000
+  - Implement the polkadot contract which controlled by distributed nodes, the contract mapping and the cross-chain assets.
   - Deposit: Issue polkaBTC/ETH on Substrate/polkadot side when receiving tokens on BTC/ETH side
   - Withdraw: Burn polkaBTC/ETH on Substrate/polkadot side and send the tokens to the withdraw address on BTC/ETH side
-  - Guide: How to deploy bridge and transfer token
+  - Guide: How to deploy contract, bridge, and cross-chain transfer token

 ## Additional Information
 ### What work has been done so far?
-Implemented cross-chain and DEX testnet of BTC, ETH.
-But not on substrate/polkadot.
+Implemented cross-chain and DEX testnet of BTC, ETH(Not on substrate/polkadot).

 ### Have you applied for other grants so far?
 No.